sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

 you want to override, excluding the extension.

-Any file you create in this package directory will literally replace any identically named
-(and identically path-ed) file in the original package.
+Any file you create in this package directory will replace any identically named (and path-ed) file in the original package.
 Sublime Text literally ignores the same-named file in the original
 Package file.
 (This is unlike the effect of placing